iTwin/itwinjs-core/docs/presentation/hierarchies/NodeArtifactsRule.md

 > TypeScript type: [NodeArtifactsRule]($presentation-common).

-> **Performance note:** The rule is costly performance-wise and should only be used in very limited amount of specific cases where
+> **Note:** The rule is costly performance-wise and should only be used in very limited amount of specific cases where
 > hidden child nodes need to be used to determine parent node's visibility.

 Node artifacts rules are used to create and assign artifacts to specific nodes.
 The artifacts can be